Welcome Letter

 Stakeholder Engagement

-As a community anchor and the largest employer in the state of Ohio, our decisions have the potential to impact many different stakeholders.
-Our stakeholders also have unique perspectives, needs and areas of expertise that shape the way we deliver our mission.
 Cleveland Clinic engages with many stakeholder groups, including patients, caregivers, surrounding communities, suppliers, industry organizations and peers, trade associations, federal and state agencies, regional and national philanthropic foundations, media outlets and others.
-By actively listening and speaking with our stakeholders on a regular basis, we deepen relationships that enable us to more proactively to address challenges, create opportunities and deliver value.
-A number of the ways we engage stakeholders include surveys, interviews, meetings, events, calls and working groups.
+By actively listening and speaking with our stakeholders on a regular basis, we deepen relationships that enable us to address challenges, create opportunities and deliver value more proactively.
+Some of the ways we engage stakeholders include surveys, interviews, meetings, events, calls and working groups.

-Some of the external groups we engaged for this report include:
+Some of the external groups we engaged with for our materiality assessment and/or this report include:

 • City of Cleveland.